 Guild funds provide substantial scholarship monies for Jackson-area students who wish to attend Michigan music camps.
 Annually, $3,000 in Guild funds are also designated to the JSO with the express purpose of supporting the Jackson Youth Symphony.
 Quite apart from dollars, Guild members have acted as post-concert reception hosts and hostesses, office help, concert volunteers and have served on committees which organize the Holiday Ball and Jazz Night.

 Music & Memory

 The Guild is working on raising funds that would help in the purchasing of the devises, headphones and music.
-On August 25, the Jackson Symphony Guild in partnership with the Michigan Theater and Lloyd Ganton Retirement Centers brought the Jackson community the impactful film “Alive Inside”.
-This 74 minute film is a cinematic exploration of music’s ability to reawaken our souls and uncover the deepest parts of our humanity.
-Filmmaker Michael Rossato-Bennett chronicles the amazing experiences of individuals around the country who have been revitalized through the simple experience of listening to music.
-His camera reveals the uniquely human connection we find in music and how its healing power can triumph where prescription medication falls short.
-This stirring documentary follows social worker Dan Cohen, founder of the nonprofit organization Music & Memory, as he fights against a broken healthcare system to demonstrate music’s ability to combat memory loss and restore a deep sense of self to those suffering from it.
+For the past two years in August the Jackson Symphony Guild in partnership with the Michigan Theater and Lloyd Ganton Retirement Centers has brought the Jackson community, impactful films that highlight the positive effects music has on those suffering from Alzheimer’s and related dementias.
+Dan Cohen, founder of the nonprofit organization Music & Memory, has led the fight against a broken healthcare system to demonstrate music’s ability to combat memory loss and restore a deep sense of self to those suffering from it.

 More About the Guild